MikiEEE/Control-System-Exercise/README.md

 ## Test

-To test go into the tests/ directory within the project folder and enter '$ nosetests'.
+To test go into the tests/ directory within the project folder and enter $ nosetests.

 # Control System Interview Exercise